district10/blog/_posts/post-0001-pandoc-readme.md

 #### Extension: `markdown_attribute` ####

-By default, pandoc interprets material inside block-level tags as markdown.
+By default, pandoc interprets material inside block-level tags as Markdown.
-This extension changes the behavior so that markdown is only parsed inside block-level tags if the tags have the attribute `markdown=1`.
+This extension changes the behavior so that Markdown is only parsed inside block-level tags if the tags have the attribute `markdown=1`.

 #### Extension: `mmd_title_block` ####